List of Alcatraz escape attempts: July 23, 1956

 Floyd Wilson disappeared from his job at the dock but was discovered after hiding for 12 hours among large rocks along the shoreline after giving up on his plan to make a raft out of driftwood.

 September 29, 1958

-Aaron Burgett and Clyde Johnson were working on the garbage detail when they overpowered guard Harold Miller.
+Aaron Burgett and Clyde Johnson were working on the garbage detail when they overpowered Harold Miller, a guard.
 Both jumped into the water, trying to swim off the island.
 The two men attempted to use inflated plastic bags as flotation devices, and Burgett tied wooden boards to his feet to serve as swim fins.
 A police launch intercepted Johnson, standing waist deep in the bay, but Burgett had disappeared.
 Thirteen days later, Burgett's decomposed body was found floating in the bay near Alcatraz, confirming his drowning.

 June 11, 1962

 Frank Morris, John Anglin and Clarence Anglin successfully carried out one of the most intricate escapes ever devised, on June 11, 1962.
 Behind the prisoners' cells in Cell Block B (where the escapees were interned) was an unguarded 3 ft wide utility corridor.
 The prisoners chiseled away the moisture-damaged concrete from around an air vent leading to this corridor, using tools such as metal spoons and forks soldered with silver from a dime and an electric drill improvised from a stolen vacuum cleaner motor.
 The noise was disguised by accordions, played during music hour (about an hour and a half), and their progress was concealed by false walls, which, in the dark recesses of the cells, fooled the guards.